Urania Propitia: Historical significance

 Urania propitia was privately published and as of 2016 there are nine physical copies in the world along with multiple online copies.
 Physical copies can be found in the Library of the Astronomical Observatory of Paris, Library of the University of Florida, in the exhibit of Galileo and Kepler at the University Libraries of Norman, Oklahoma, and Bloomington Lilly Library of Indiana University.
-Prior to June 10, 2004 the first edition of Urania propitia was located at The Library of The Earls of Macclesfield in the Shirburn Castle: Part 2 Science A-C section.
+Prior to June 10, 2004 the first edition of Urania propitia was located at the Library of the Earls of Macclesfield in Shirburn Castle: Part 2 Science A-C section.
 The book was sold at the Sotheby's auction house for $19,827 USD.